maelstrom-software/maelstrom/doc/book/src/pytest/config.md

 ## `collect-from-module`

-Collect tests from the provided module intead of using pytest's default collection algorithm.
+Collect tests from the provided module instead of using pytest's default collection algorithm.
 This will pass the provided module to pytest along with the `--pyargs` flag.